dirkessl/timy/README.md

 # timy
-universal camera timer written in micropython for the M5Stack
+Universal camera timer written in micropython for the M5Stack